shyuan7-software/jump_detection_openpose/README.md

 [sample](https://drive.google.com/file/d/1TO9qZnFNA0U0Kj7CNqGJTSWKzFSaqOC5/view?usp=sharing)

-## Improvement done to the next submission(submission-2):
+## Improvement of submission-2:
-1. Improve the quality of the dataset, by deleting data from HMDB (the video from HMDB always consists more than one person), best: 0.8405172413793104
+1. Improved the quality of the dataset, by deleting videos from HMDB51 (the videos from HMDB51 always consists more than one person)
-2. To be update tomorrow...
+2. Disregarded the original video input, and only focus on the body-landmarks input
+3. Improved the sample rate from 10 frames per clip to 32 frames per clip
+4. Updated the model, with the [paper](https://arxiv.org/abs/1704.02581)
+5. Added more sample videos for test purpose

+## Improving direction on the third submission:
+Main tasks:
+&#8195;Design a new (CNN based) model that takes the original video as input
+&#8195;Train the new model, so that it can keep 85% or higher accuracy

+Bonus points:
+&#8195;Add videos of old people jumping/not jumping to dataset;
+&#8195;Add more sample videos;
+&#8195;Connect the new (CNN based) model with the current model (which takes body-landmarks as input), try to keep the accuracy higher than 85%;